The Washingtonian (Virtual) Travel Film Festival 2020 | Washingtonian (DC)

 The Lord of the Rings trilogy (Peter Jackson)

-Whether it’s the first or the fiftieth time you’ve seen them, these movies never disappoint—take it from someone who’s watched The Return of the King about 150 times by age 25.
+Whether it’s the first or the 50th time you’ve seen them, these movies never disappoint—take it from someone who’s watched The Return of the King about 150 times by age 25.
 What you already know: There’s a dangerous magic ring and some short, hairy people called hobbits have to travel across the world with their multi-species but still very white friends to destroy it.
 What you don’t know: It’s so much more than the thirst trap fantasy characters that might jump to mind, like Aragorn or Legolas.
 There’s a level of homoeroticism that is hilariously wonderful to watch in 2020.
 Gollum is obviously a misunderstood queen of shade whom we should all stan at this point.
 Badass women DO exist in Middle Earth, though there’s only one per movie, really.
 Oh, and there are weed-smoking hobbits.
-So put aside your very valid concerns over its orientalist tropes and join me in this re-watch.
+So put aside your very valid concerns over its Orientalist tropes and join me in this re-watch.
 If you don’t own them, you can buy all of them on Amazon.
 Bonus: There are special extended editions that I PROMISE are worth it.
 My favorite character in this universe is the sassy Mouth of Sauron, and you should do yourself the favor of seeing his brief but stellar cameo. —Rosa Cartagena, web producer/writer

 (The Return of the King and The Two Towers are streaming on Netflix.
 The Fellowship of the Ring is available to rent in all the usual spots.)